ChapelR/poof/docs/README.md

 - `nightMode`: Set this option to `true` or `false`.
 If true, poof will default to night mode.
 The default setting is `false`.
 - `simplified`: Set this option to `true` or `false`.
 If true, poof will default to the simplified view mode.
 The default setting is `false`.
+- `lineNumbers`: Set this option to `true` or `false`.
+If true, line numbers will be shown in source code by default.
+The default setting is `true`.
 - `codeHeightLimit`: Set this option to `true` or `false`.
 If true, poof will default to showing about 15 lines of code before using scrollbars.
 The default setting is `true`.
 - `ignoreTag`: Set this option to a string that represents a valid Twine tag (i.e. no spaces).
 Passages with this tag will not be imported by poof.
 The default is `poof.ignore`.
 - `fonts`: A sub-object with two properties, `main` and `code`.
 You can set custom fonts / font stacks for poof using this option.
 Note that if your browser doesn't support the indicated font(s), the browser will use its (ugly) default font.
 The default font stacks are `Verdana, Geneva, sans-serif` for `main` and `Consolas, monaco, monospace` for `code`.